TomConlin/dipper/resources/bgee/README.md

 user	119m29.924s
 sys	0m27.303s
 ```

-Two Hours 4,377,842  monarch associations
+Two Hours to generate 4,377,842 monarch associations

 ------------------------------------

-There is interest in changing our bgee associations represented
+There is interest in changing our bgee associations represented.
-key to this may their very involved concept of "rank"
+Key to this may their very involved concept of "rank"
-which amounts to multiple levles of "normalizations" of already nebulus numbers
+which amounts to multiple levles of "normalizations" of already nebulus numbers.

-I like their triage aproach theo call glold, silver & bronze
+I like their triage aproach they call gold, silver & bronze
-which may as well be good bad and ugly as they
+which may as well be good, bad and ugly as they
-do not even bother distributing the bronze by default
+do not even bother distributing the bronze by default.

 Download files described here
     https://bgee.org/?page=doc&action=call_files

 ------------------------------------------------------------
-in `./data/`
+in `./data/` because I don't like huge data files in git

 ```
 curl -O data/sql_lite_dump.tar.gz ftp://ftp.bgee.org/current/sql_lite_dump.tar.gz
 tar -xf sql_lite_dump.tar.gz
 ```

 Despite the name it is a Mariadb db dump not a sqlite3 db (rats)

 convert it
 ```
 ../../../scripts/mysql2sqlite sql_lite_dump.sql  > bgee_sqlite3.sql